Mikhail Petrov (colonel)

 Mikhail Petrovich Petrov (Михаил Петрович Петров; 17 November 1904 – 5 August 1967) was a Tatar Soviet Army colonel and a Hero of the Soviet Union.
 Petrov was awarded the title for his actions in Operation Bagration, during which he led his regiment in encircling Mogilev.
 He continued to serve in the Soviet Army postwar, retiring in 1954, after which he moved to Vinnytsia.

 Early life

-Petrov was born on 17 November 1904 in the village of Stary Sharashly in Ufa Governorate, now in the Bakalinsky District of Bashkortostan, to a peasant family.
-After graduating from school in the village of Bakaly in 1916, he worked as a messenger at the volost (parish) committee.
-He later worked as a fitter at the Baysarovskom Telegraph Department in the Bashkir Autonomous Soviet Socialist Republic.
+Petrov was born on 17 November 1904 in the village of Starye Sharashli in Ufa Governorate, now in the Bakalinsky District of Bashkortostan, to a peasant family.
+After graduating from school in the village of Bakaly in 1916, he worked as a messenger at the volost (parish) committee for four years before becoming a lineman of the Baysorovsky Telegraph Department in the Bashkir Autonomous Soviet Socialist Republic.
 In 1926, he was drafted into the Red Army.
 In 1929, he became a Communist Party of the Soviet Union member.
+Petrov became a political officer, rising to commissar of the 9th Separate Disciplinary Battalion of the Moscow Military District in 1940.